 During my unpaid internships, I always worked at least one additional part-time job.
 If you are interning over the summer, that is a much easier thing to do.
 If your summer internship is full-time, that leaves you weekends and some evenings to work a job.
 It doesn’t leave you as much time for fun and socializing but, if you are about trying to gain experiences and earn some income, then it is the trade off you make.

 If the internship requires transportation that you can’t afford, have a conversation with the manager about helping with the cost of transportation.
 If the company is on a bus route or metro/subway line, they might be able to assist you by providing a bus pass or metro/subway card.
 If you have to drive a long way, ask for a gas card.
-In one of my internships I was asked to drive to a location that was over 20 miles away one-way.
+In one of my internships I was asked to drive to a location that was over 20 miles one-way.
 Even though that internships was already paid, I told them the expenses for gas would keep me from being able to do it.
 They offered to let me use their gas card for free fill ups every week.
-I happily went to work at the further away branch.
+I happily went to work.